marcjulianschwarz/obsidian-vault-blog/Posts/gurobi.md

 ## (Linear) Constraints

-Last but not least all constraints of the model have to be defined.
+Now, define all constraints of the model.

-The first two constraints make sure that the demand will be fulfilled and that the excess will be stored for the next month.
+The first two constraints ensure that the facility fulfills their demand and stores the excess for the next month.

 Constraints three and four will control the initial and final stock.

 Constraint five adds capacity constraints to the model.
-As stated before, `M` will either be unbounded or have specific capacity restrictions.
+As stated before, `M` will either not have a bound or have specific capacity restrictions.

-The last three positivity constraints make sure that no negative amounts of products can be produced or stored.
+The last three positivity constraints make sure that the ma no negative amounts of products can be produced or stored.

 ```python
 # Stored products from the previous month plus the number of products produced in the current